Making a merit-based pay model work for your business

 Benefits to the merit-based pay model

-The most obvious benefit to the merit-based pay model is that individuals that are rewarded according to their performance: those performing at a high standard are remunerated accordingly for the success they are contributing to the firm; whilst those who are under-performing are not unfairly benefiting from the hard work of their colleagues.
+The most obvious benefit to the merit-based pay model is that individuals are rewarded according to their performance: high-fliers are remunerated accordingly for the success they are contributing to the firm; whilst those who are under-performing are not unfairly benefiting from the hard work of their colleagues.
 This is particularly relevant for employees who consistently over-achieve year on year when a merit-based salary increase model is used – those who excel will be rewarded for their commitment which will in turn sustain their loyalty to the firm.

 Merit-based pay can be used to encourage exceptional performance against company objectives, as it paints a clear picture of how individual effort is directly linked to reward.
 Therefore, it can be used to motivate individuals to go above and beyond to deliver.
 If used correctly, this can have a significant impact on the success of the firm.